 Methods for calculating a facility's potential to emit include:

-- using emission factors — emission data from the U.S. EPA's Compilation of Air Emission Factors or its Factor Information Retrieval (FIRE) Data System.
-Applicants must use whichever is most representative and accurate.
+- Using emission factors as defined in Minn.
+R. 7005.0100, subp.
+10a.
+This rule includes emission factors found in the U.S. EPA's Compilation of Air Emission Factors or its Factor Information Retrieval (FIRE) Data System, as well as other possible sources.

-- material balance methods.
+- Material balance methods.

-- direct measurement of emissions.
+- Direct measurement of emissions.

 Calculating actual emissions